Yaniv-Benhaim/gett-delivery/README.md

 because i made the project a lot bigger from the beginning but in the end made it just to fit the requirements or else it would have been harder to complete in time.

+# The api key is located in the constants file and the strings file.
+Normally this would of course be in a more secure location

 Time to build: -> Around 10 hours, tried to implement a lot more screens including bottom navigation but found myself short on time.
 Technologies used:
 1. Jetpack compose